olcf/olcf-user-docs/software/workflows/index.rst

 Workflows
 #########

-Scientific workflows are a cornerstone of modern scientific computing, and are used widely across scientific domains.
+Workflows are cornerstones of modern scientific computing, and are used widely across scientific domains.
 Workflow systems provide **abstraction** and **automation** for describing complex computational applications that require efficient and robust management of large volumes of